Codeinwp/visualizer/readme.txt

 == Changelog ==

+= 1.4.1.1 =
+* Removed CSV parser escape constant to prevent warnings which appears when PHP 5.2.x or less is used

 = 1.4.1 =
 * Fixed issue which prevents the plugin working on SSL backend
 * Fixed issue with CSV file uploading in IE and other browsers